Sattva-108/AdiBags/README.md

 ![bagmenu](https://user-images.githubusercontent.com/74269253/232443341-a44f1085-fd58-4ddf-af01-1901c7277269.gif)

+3. Item level display.
-3. Bag categories are less jumpy.
+4. Bag categories are less jumpy.
-4. Fixed the database bug, mentioned by addon Author in his README file, that was causing ALL Items to be tagged as `new` for some users.
+5. Fixed the database bug, mentioned by addon Author in his README file, that was causing ALL Items to be tagged as `new` for some users.
-5. And some minor bug fixes.
+6. And some minor bug fixes.
-6. There is still much to do, hope you stay with me and enjoy addon!
+7. There is still much to do, hope you stay with me and enjoy addon!

 ## List of modules and screenshots.
 Will be posted later on.